LavanyaMurudkar/ToDoApp-in-Kotlin/README.md

 # ToDoApp-in-Kotlin
-A simple ToDo app built with Kotlin and Jetpack Compose.
-It lets users add, complete, and delete tasks with a clean, reactive UI.
-The app uses ViewModel and state management for smooth updates, making task tracking easy and efficient on Android devices.
+ToDoApp-in-Kotlin is a simple and clean To-Do list app built using Kotlin and Jetpack Compose.
+It lets users add, complete, and delete tasks with a responsive UI powered by ViewModel and state management.

+✨ Features
+✅ Add, complete, and delete tasks with ease

+🧩 UI enhancements using Compose Modifier options

+📌 Custom layout with User ID on the left and Post ID on the right

+🎨 Encourages UI customization and layout experimentation

+❌ Delete individual ToDo items with a dedicated button

 ## 📱 Screenshots
 <p float="left">